Generating a synthetic population of individuals in households: Sample-free vs sample-based methods: Generating a synthetic population of reference for the comparison

 \section{Generating a synthetic population of reference for the comparison}

-Because we cannot access any population with complete data available about individuals and households, we generate a virtual population and then use it as a reference to compare the selected methods as in \citet{Barthelemy2012}.
+Because we cannot access any population with complete data available about individuals and households, we generate a virtual population and then use it as a reference to compare the selected methods as in \cite{Barthelemy2012}.

-We start with statistics about the population of Auvergne (French region) in 1990 using the free-sample approach presented above.
+We start with statistics about the population of Auvergne (French region) in 1990 using the sample-free approach presented above.
 The Auvergne region is composed of 1310 municipalities, 1,321,719 inhabitants gathered in 515,736 households.
-In average the municipalities had about 1000 inhabitants with a minimum of 25 and a maximum of 136,180.
+Table \ref{summary} presents summary statistics on the Auvergne municipalities.